-It will run on all PC versions of Windows from Windows 98 onwards, right up to Windows 10.
-In either 32 or 64 bit.
+It will run on all PC versions of Windows from Windows 98 onwards, right up to Windows 11.
 It will not run in Windows 95 or NT 4.0.
 However, the older v3.xxx versions (developed with Microsoft Visual FoxPro 6, and later FoxPro 7) will run in all PC versions of Windows including 95 and NT 4.0.
 Those operating systems are really old, but if they're what you're using, you can download the older versions of Adminsoft Accounts from Previous Versions.

 On all printed and HTML documents (like invoices, statements, remittances advices, etc) at the bottom it prints a message saying 'Accounts software from www.adminsoftware.biz', also when you exit the software it always starts up your default web browser and goes to our web site.
 Most people consider this a very small 'price' to pay for such a comprehensive free accounts system.

 However, if you want to remove the advertising message on documents, and don't want the bother of the system going to our web site every time you exit the accounts system, you can purchase a Software Registration Key off our web site which will prevent these things happening.
 You can do this at any time, regardless of how long you've been using the program.

 No, is the quick answer.
 ALL your data is stored on your computer or network.
 No data is stored on our website/server, and so no internet access is required in order for Adminsoft Accounts to run.
 The Freeware version will attempt to start up your default web browser when you exit the system, and also to display information and adverts in the background.
 But this is for support and marketing purposes.
 It tells us how many people are using our software, and it displays a web page that displays adverts and keeps you up to date of developments here at Adminsoft.
 We recommend you allow it to connect to the internet, but it is not necessary.
 The software will run quite happily with no internet connection.